Bartekus/bartekus.com/src/pages/auth0-service/index.md

 ---
-title: auth0 Service
+title: Auth0 Service
-date: '2019-01-26'
+date: '2019-02-01'
 spoiler: An example of auth0 EventEmitter based service.
 ---

-Since authentication is quite a vital part of any web-app, I'm going to demonstrate how to implement it as a service in CRA.
+Since authentication is quite a vital part of any web-app, I'm going to demonstrate how to implement it as a singleton service in CRA.
-This service will extend the EventEmitter so that the act of login in or out can be broadcast as an event.
+This service will extend the EventEmitter so that the act of login in or out can be broadcast as an event and observed within or outside of our app.

+> `src/services/auth`
 ```js
 import auth0 from 'auth0-js';
 import EventEmitter from 'events';